When and why do the clocks go forward? And what could happen if we stopped?

 Why do we actually change the clocks?

-The original reasoning behind changing the clocks with the seasons was to help wartime works make the most of daylight hours and decrease coal use.
+British Summer Time (BST) was introduced during the First World War, with the original reasoning behind changing the clocks to help wartime works make the most of daylight hours and decrease coal use.

 With agriculture, manufacturing and fuel being crucial for the war effort, no one really argued about getting out of bed an hour earlier.